Industrial Affiliates FAQs

 Affiliate agreements in general do not allow for any publication restrictions on the research being funded on behalf of the affiliates.
 However, affiliate sponsored proceedings and results may be limited for a specific period of time to the affiliate members but must ultimately be made available to the general public.
 Some affiliate programs provide affiliate members with a first look at results prior to publishing in academic journals.
 However, this first look should never preclude a publication.

-The Office of the Vice President for Research and Innovation will work with you to allow appropriate time for recruiting affiliate members.
+The Office of the Research and Innovation will work with you to allow appropriate time for recruiting affiliate members.
 We realize that affiliates will join at different times.
 However, we reserve the right to review approved programs to ensure that there is a sufficient number of affiliates to warrant the continuation of the affiliates program.
 We will remain sensitive that an affiliate program is not for the sole benefit of a few.